chronicle/marketplace/packages/mp/docs/usage.md

 Below are the main commands and their usage.
 The commands can be run using the following:
 - `mp` – primary command-line interface.
-- `marketplace` – alternative alias to avoid default alias conflicts that may appear (on Windows only).
+- `wmp` – alternative alias to avoid default alias conflicts that may appear (on Windows only).

 ## Basic Commands